The Transformation of the North Shore & Acrisure Stadium

 Long before it was inhabited by several Lombardi and World Series trophies, Pittsburgh’s North Shore was a junk and service yard, housing industrial overloads from the city.

 While the North Shore powered Pittsburgh’s industrial economy, neighboring Forbes Field opened on June 30, 1909, and played host to the Pirates (1909-1970) and the Pitt Panthers (1909-1924).
 When the Pittsburgh Steelers were founded by Arthur J. Rooney on July 8, 1933, the team called Forbes Field its home stadium.
-Between 1958 and 1963, the Steelers split home games between Forbes Field and Pitt Stadium until 1964, when they played exclusively at Pitt Stadium until the Golden Era.
+Starting in 1958, the Steelers split home games between Forbes Field and Pitt Stadium until 1964, when they started playing at Pitt Stadium exclusively.

 Three Rivers Stadium Hosts the Steelers and the Pirates in a Golden Era: 1970-2000